SEASON PLAY REQUIREMENTS

 NATIONAL QUALIFIER ASSIGNMENTS

-For the 2025-26 season, all teams must attend at least one national qualifier to qualify for College D1 or the Club Competitive Division at US Quadball Cup.
+All teams must attend at least one national qualifier to qualify for College D1 or the Club Competitive Division at US Quadball Cup.

 Teams will be assigned to a national qualifier by USQ.
 To facilitate this process, college teams will rank their top three choices during team registration, and will only be assigned to one national qualifier*.
 Club teams will rank up their top three choices upon team registration and can also note if they are interested in attending more than one qualifier.